xarray-contrib/xarray-simlab/doc/create_model.rst

-Each of these methods can be decorated with :func:`~xsimlab.runtime` to pass some useful information during simulation runtime (e.g., current time step number, current time or time step duration), which may be need for the computation.
+Each of these methods can be decorated with :func:`~xsimlab.runtime` to pass some useful information during simulation runtime (e.g., current time step number, current time or time step duration), which may be needed for the computation.
 Without this decorator, runtime methods must have no other parameter than ``self``.

 Getting / setting variable values